travis-ci/docs-travis-ci-com/user/sonarqube.md

 SonarQube.com is free for open-source projects.
 The only requirement is to have a GitHub account to connect to the service.
 It is then up to you to trigger the analysis, and this is where this Travis CI add-on simplifies your user experience.

-## Activate the add-on

-Simply add the following lines to your `.travis.yml` file:
+## Trigger an analysis

+Triggering the analysis is done thanks to a **SonarQube Scanner** - just like everyone would do for any SonarQube analysis.
+Depending on the build technology that you are using, you will use one SonarQube Scanner or another.
+Please refer to the [online documentation for SonarQube Scanners](http://redirect.sonarsource.com/doc/analyzing-source-code.html) in order to have more details.

+### Using the SonarQube Scanner

+Most projects will use the SonarQube Scanner, and here is the simplest `.travis.yml` file to trigger the analysis in this case:

     addons:
       sonarqube: true

-This will set up everything required to simply trigger the SonarQube analysis later on.

-## Trigger the analysis

-Triggering the analysis is done thanks to a **SonarQube Scanner** - just like everyone would do for any SonarQube analysis.
-Depending on the build technology that you are using, you will use [one SonarQube Scanner or another](http://redirect.sonarsource.com/doc/analyzing-source-code.html).

-For example, using the standard [SonarQube Scanner](http://redirect.sonarsource.com/doc/install-configure-scanner.html), you can simply trigger the analysis this way:
+    env:
+      global:
+        - secure: ********* # defines SONAR_TOKEN=abcdef0123456789

     script:
+      # other script steps might be done before running the actual SonarQube analysis
       - sonar-scanner -Dsonar.login=$SONAR_TOKEN

-The `sonar-scanner` executable is installed and configured by the SonarQube add-on, nothing to do!

-The `sonar.login` parameter is a user token that you will have created for your account on your SonarQube.com.
-In this example, you pass it as a `$SONAR_TOKEN` environment variable that you might have set in the Travis settings of your project or specified in the `.travis.yml` file using `travis encrypt` to secure it.
+The `SONAR_TOKEN` parameter is a user token that you will have created for your account on your SonarQube.com.
+Note that you might as well have defined it an environment variable in the Travis settings of your project instead of putting it right into the `.travis.yml` file.

+### Using the SonarQube Scanner for Maven

+Lost of Java projects build with Maven.
+In that case, a simple `.travis.yml` file would look like:

+    addons:
+      sonarqube: true
+    env:
+      global:
+        - secure: ********* # defines SONAR_TOKEN=abcdef0123456789

+    script:
+      # the following command line builds the project, runs the tests with coverage and then execute the SonarQube analysis
+      - mvn clean org.jacoco:jacoco-maven-plugin:prepare-agent install sonar:sonar -Dsonar.login=$SONAR_TOKEN

 ## Upcoming improvements